Searching for relativistic axions in the sky: Axion-photon conversion

 \subsection{Radio flux from conversions in a dwarf spheroidal galaxy}

 Axions that convert to photons in the magnetic field of the dSph galaxy give rise to a potentially observable signal in the radio wave frequency range.
-The resulting differential photon flux as observed on Earth, is given by
+The resulting radio flux density as observed on Earth, is given by

 where $S\big|_{\rm CAB}$ is the component of the flux from the CAB axions converting to photons while traversing the dSph, while $S\big|_{\rm dSph}$ is due to converted axions from DM decays in the dSph itself~\cite{Cicoli:2014bfa}.